 When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
 This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

 When we say that a student has graduated on time, we mean that they have finished their bachelor's degree within four years.
-The on-time graduation rate at Cal State Long Beach is 16%.
+The on-time graduation rate at CSULB is 26%.
 That's lower than the national rate of 33.3%

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
-For more information on the sticker price of Cal State Long Beach, see our tuition and fees and room and board pages.
+For more information on the sticker price of CSULB, see our tuition and fees and room and board pages.

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Cal State Long Beach, approximately 31% of students took out student loans averaging $5,013 a year.
-That adds up to $20,052 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At CSULB, approximately 19% of students took out student loans averaging $4,931 a year.
+That adds up to $19,724 over four years for those students.

-The student loan default rate at Cal State Long Beach is 2.3%.
+The student loan default rate at CSULB is 2.4%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

-In 2017-2018, 10,834 students took at least one online class at California State University - Long Beach.
-This is an increase from the 9,591 students who took online classes the previous year.
+In 2020-2021, 34,853 students took at least one online class at California State University - Long Beach.
+This is a decrease from the 40,063 students who took online classes the previous year.